SayakoHazuki/SPYC-STEM-Discord.py-Bot/README.md

 API:OAuthConsentScrn > Test User > Add pycXXXXX@school.pyc.edu.hk

 Run once, get redirect uri, set redirect uri, use school acc to log in

-# INCOMPLETED

-the `getAssignmentList()` function in bot.py will retrieve all unsubmitted assignments from Google Classroom and saves to l4.json

-### !
-It may take around 1 minute to retrieve the list of unsubmitted assignments